Effective Date: March 16, 2020

 These cookies are essential to allow you to browse our Site and use its functions.
 Without them, services such as shopping baskets and electronic invoicing would not be able to work.

 These cookies collect information on the use of our Site, such as which pages are consulted most often.
 This information enables us to optimize our Site and simplify browsing.
-Performance cookies also enable our affiliates and partners to find out whether you have accessed one of our Sites from their site and whether your visit has led to the use or purchase of a product or Service from our Site, including the references for the product or Service purchased.
+Performance cookies also enable our affiliates and partners to find out whether you have accessed one of our Sites from their site and whether your visit has led to the use of the Services, including the references for the Services purchased.
 These cookies do not collect any information which could be used to identify you.
 All the information collected is aggregated, and therefore anonymous.

 These cookies enable our Site to remember the choices you have made when browsing.
 For example, we can store your geographical location in a cookie so that the Site corresponding to your area is shown.
 We can also remember your preferences, such as the text size, font and other customizable aspects of the Site.
 Functionality cookies may also be able to keep track of the products or videos consulted to avoid repetition.
 The information collected by these cookies cannot be used to identify you and cannot monitor your browsing activity on sites which do not belong to us.